-The building owned by the company named "Olivia Gate" remained leased in 95%.
+The building owned by the company named "Olivia Gate" remained leased in 98% (in 2023 95%).

-There were no significant events that influenced the activity of this company and its financial condition in 2023.
+There were no significant events that influenced the activity of this company and its financial condition in 2024.

 "Olivia Point&Tower" Spółka z ograniczoną odpowiedzialnością with seat in Gdańsk, Poland